Westminster approves dog facility ordinance

 "I really appreciated all the people who came out and supported me," Coursey said.

-At the Planning and Zoning meeting, people from Finksburg, New Windsor and Westminster also showed their supporting, according to the commission's minutes.
+At the Planning and Zoning meeting, people from Finksburg, New Windsor and Westminster also showed their support, according to the commission's minutes.

 The voting council members all said that the facility will draw people to the area, who will then eat, shop, buy gas and lodge in Westminster.

-"It certainly does seem like this could be a regional draw, which is exciting for the city," said Councilman Greg Pecoraro.
+"It certainly does seem like this could be a regional draw, which is exciting for the city," Councilman Greg Pecoraro said.

 During the meeting he brought up a concern that before granting special exceptions, the council should take a hard look at the industrial area and land use.
 The dog facility is similar to other exceptions the council has granted, he said in a later interview.